Pro-Vice Chancellor (Academic Affairs, Research And Administration)

 Job Description

-The University is inviting suitably qualified and experienced individuals to apply for the above position that has arisen in the Office of the Vice Chancellor.
+The University is inviting suitably qualified and experienced individuals to apply for the following positions that have arisen in the Office of the Vice Chancellor.

 Duties and Responsibilities